flitrue/vue-awesome-timeline/README.md

 import Vue from 'vue'
 import App from './App.vue'
-import VueLazyload from 'vue-lazyload'
+import Timeline from 'vue-awesome-timeline'

-Vue.use(VueLazyload)
+Vue.use(Timeline)

 // or with options
-Vue.use(VueLazyload, {
+Vue.use(Timeline, {
   preLoad: 1.3,
   error: 'dist/error.png',
   loading: 'dist/loading.gif',